JRCSTU/CO2MPAS-TA/doc/glossary.rst

         exclusively on its contents; even if a single bit of the file changes, its hash-id is guaranteed to be totally different.

-    dice
-    dice command
-    dice application,
-    sampling application,
-        The |co2mpas| application responsible for producing a sampling flag that defines whether a Vehicle has to undergo a physical testing under NEDC (in addition to WLTP).

     Git
         An open-source version control system use for software development that organizes files in versioned folders, stored based on their `hash`.